310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Kanata smile %}
-yes~ i am also [new] to mascot characters, but it was easy to understand.
+yes~ i am also [new] to yuruchara, but it was easy to understand.

 it seems like it will be tricky to convey it as ryuseitai, but i would like to do my best and try.
 {% endbubble %}